 José Alejandro Rivera (aka Proxemia, he/they) is an artist, designer, researcher, and educator that is guided by plants, and often works with sound, maps, and audiovisual media.

 Interested in expanded states of consciousness and the ecologies of listening and place, his practice is expressed through electroacoustic music and experimental soundworks, multichannel installation and performance, sound design for film, location recording, geo-notational mapping, visual and spatial design.
 Listening beyond sound is a current focus, learning from the wisdom of plants and medicine making, regenerative farming, dreamwork, yoga, and meditation.

 From 2015-2020 he has worked closely with Non-Event, a Boston-based experimental music series, as a live sound engineer and graphic designer.
 Along with numerous collaborations, his fluid body of work also includes the design and construction of an open-air performance space for a youth dance and drumming group in rural Ghana.
-He studied art and sound in MIT’s Program in Art, Culture, and Technology Program (MS 2017), and received a BS in Architecture & Environmental Design from Kent State University (2011).
+He studied art and sound in MIT’s Program in Art, Culture, and Technology Program (MSc 2017), and received a BS in Architecture & Environmental Design from Kent State University (2011).

 Most recently he was featured as a composer in the National Arts Center (NAC) of Canada Green Rooms 2020 Climate Change Summit (Jun.
 2020), and was invited to the Studios @ MASS MoCA as an artist-in-residence (Jan.
 2020).
-He recently served as a lecturer on sound and media at the School of the Museum of Fine Arts in Boston (Fall, 2019).
+He served as a lecturer on sound and media at the School of the Museum of Fine Arts in Boston (Fall, 2019).